If you operate a website or app that collects personal user information, read on.

 Domain Marketer Bought Oscar-Related URLs

 An enterprising domain marketer purchased several URLs that incorporated the “Oscar” trademark, including oscarliveblogging.com and Oscarlist.com.
-Instead of putting a website on the URLs, the marketer opted to take advantage of GoDaddy’s Cash Parking Program – a program that financially benefited both GoDaddy and the would-be cybersquatter.
+Instead of putting a website on the URLs, the marketer opted to take advantage of GoDaddy’s Cash Parking Program – which financially benefited both GoDaddy and the would-be cybersquatter.

-As you may have already guessed, during Oscar season, the domain name entrepreneur made a cash killing via the ads that appeared on the sites.
+As you may have already guessed, during Oscar season, the domain entrepreneur made a killing via ads on the sites.

-AMPAS brass wasn’t impressed with someone profiting off its brand.
-So, the Academy decided to move forward with a cybersquatting lawsuit.
+AMPAS brass didn’t like someone profiting off its brand.
+So, the Academy filed a cybersquatting lawsuit.

 Violations of the Anticybersquatting Consumer protection Act